pavlovmedia/JumbaLiar/README.md

 - `BACKEND_URL` must match the URL of the backend.

 ## TODO
-- SSE events when data is manipulated
 - Required and optional fields
-- Additional Swagger UI entries
 - Ability to configure additional metadata fields on data
 - Ask for "used by" when generating endpoints